Tourist Places to Visit Near Agra Within 100 kms

 Top Places to Visit Near Agra Within 100 Kms

 Now comes the part I love most which is actually stepping out and discovering these places for myself.
-When I first set out to explore around Agra, I was amazed at how quickly the scenery changed once I left the city.
-One moment I was weaving through the traffic near the Taj and the next I was on open roads leading to forts, temples and even peaceful bird sanctuaries.
+When I first set out to explore around Agra, I was amazed at how quickly the scenery changes once you leave the city.
+One moment you are weaving through the traffic near the Taj and the next you are on open roads leading to forts and even peaceful bird sanctuaries.

 Here’s my handpicked list of the best spots near Agra within 100 kms.
 Each one has its own personality, some are grand and majestic while others are quiet little escapes.
 Let’s start with the most famous and one of my personal favorites.

-The first time I visited Fatehpur Sikri, I honestly felt like I had walked into a history book.
-Just 35 kilometers from Agra, this old Mughal capital still stands strong with its red sandstone palaces, giant gateways and echoing courtyards.
+The first time you visit Fatehpur Sikri, you feel like you had walked into a history book.
+Just 36 kilometers from Agra, this old Mughal capital still stands strong with its red sandstone palaces, giant gateways and echoing courtyards.
 It was built by Emperor Akbar in the 16th century and even though it was abandoned not long after, the city looks frozen in time.

 Fatehpur Sikri in Agra

-What caught my breath was the Buland Darwaza, the “Gate of Magnificence.”
-Standing at 54 meters, it’s so tall that I had to tilt my head all the way back to take it in.
-Inside, I wandered through the Panch Mahal, a five-story palace with delicate pillars and sat for a while in the cool shade of the Jama Masjid.
-It felt peaceful and almost spiritual, despite the number of travelers around me.
+What caught your breath is the Buland Darwaza, the “Gate of Magnificence.”
+Standing at 54 meters, it’s so tall that you have to tilt your head all the way back to take it in.
+Inside, you can wander through the Panch Mahal, a five-story palace with delicate pillars and sit for a while in the cool shade of the Jama Masjid.
+It feels peaceful, despite the number of travelers around you.

 • ⏰ Best time: Go early morning or late afternoon.
 The sunlight paints the red sandstone in golden shades, perfect for photos.